 Nearly 71% of B2B marketers use video as an integral part of their content strategy and 73% have reported a positive impact.
 This trend is likely to continue even after the pandemic as people are unlikely to revert to pre-COVID habits.

-So, be it explainer videos, short video ads, webinars, animation videos or CXO interviews, there is going to be a massive increase in the use of videos by marketers to engage with the target audience.
-At Deepworkz, we witnessed a dramatic surge in the queries for video projects last year.
+So, be it explainer videos, corporate videos, short video ads, webinars, social media videos, animation videos or CXO interviews, there is going to be a massive increase in the use of videos by marketers to engage with the target audience.
+At Deepworkz, we witnessed a dramatic surge in the queries for video projects as part of our content marketing services last year.

 Long-form text content is here to stay